The Zone Transfer authentication action compares the zone of the current service role

 Associating users with geographic regions usually involves infrastructure components, such as reverse proxies or load balancers.

 When initiating a zone transfer, the authentication action sets an HTTP-only cookie containing the identifier of the intended

-zone, as extracted from the Subject Attributes.
+zone, as extracted from the attributes.
 In addition, it captures the state of the ongoing authentication flow and

 redirects the user to a well-known endpoint in Curity.
 At this stage, a reverse proxy can use the cookie to direct the user

 to a server running an appropriate service role, which restores the authentication state and resumes the flow.